Yemeni Air Force: Aircraft

+Retired aircraft

+Retired aircraft include MiG-17F, Il-28, MiG-23, Strikemaster Mk.81, F-7 Airguard, C-47A Skytrain, C-130H Hercules, F27 Friendship, An-12, Super King Air 350 ISR, CN-235M-300, AT-802U, Yak-18, An-2, Il-10 (B-33), Cessna 208, H-13 Sioux, Mi-1, Mi-4 and Ka-32.

 Air defense

 The Air Defense, once separated from the Air Force, according to the standard Soviet segregation of armed forces, was merged into the Air Force.

 Up to more than six hundred Surface-to-air missile launchers may have been procured over the time, including MANPADS, mostly if not all of Soviet and Russian origin.

 There are about 8 Air defense brigades in the Yemeni air force.
 6 of these sided with the Houthis and during the start of the Yemeni civil war, the Saudi-led coalition destroyed much of the systems and bases of 4 of these brigades, but two brigades survived the Saudi-led airstrikes as pro-Houthi army units scattered and hid most of the systems operated by these units.
 The remaining air defenses succeeded in shooting down two coalition F-16Cs, two Apaches and about a dozen UAVs.
 A new system built by pro-Houthi air defense personnel, which are originally R-27T air to air missiles guided by FLIR ULTRA 8500 Turrets and launched from APU-60 and P-12 launch rails, succeeded in damaging two Saudi F-15s.
-Defensive anti-aircraft gun (AAA) fire was clearly visible at night over Sana'a till mid April 2015.
+Defensive anti-aircraft gun (AAA) fire was clearly visible at night over Sanaa till mid April 2015.

+On 25 April 2025, CNN reported that since the launch of the campaign in March 2025 by the U.S. targeting the Houthis in response to the Red Sea crisis, at least seven large USAF MQ-9 Reaper drones had been shot down.
+On 6 May 2025, both parties agreed the 2025 United States–Houthi ceasefire.